jjatria/Net-Async-MPD/README.md

 - **close**

-    The connection to the serevr has been closed.
+    The connection to the server has been closed.
 This event is not part of the MPD protocol, and is fired by [Net::Async::MPD](https://metacpan.org/pod/Net::Async::MPD) directly.

 - **error**